 - Fire extinguisher*

 *You probably aren’t going to carry a fire extinguisher in your urban BOB.
-However, you should definitely have one in your home, vehicle, and at work.
+However, you should have one in your home, vehicle, and work.

 6. Medical Needs

-This should include any medications you take, as well as basics for treating wounds and common ailments.
+This should include any medications you take and the basics for treating wounds and common ailments.

-Firstly, plan on increased likelihood of wounds.
-Burns, abrasions, and deep cuts are more likely due to all of the flaming rubble.
+Firstly, plan on the increased likelihood of wounds.
+Burns, abrasions, and deep cuts are more likely due to the flaming rubble.
 You’ll need extra sterile gauze, antibiotic salve, and burn cream.

-Another thing to consider is potassium iodide tablets for treating exposure to radiation.
-If you live anywhere near a nuclear facility, these should definitely be in your urban BOB.
+Another thing to consider is potassium iodide tablets for treating radiation exposure.
+These should be in your urban BOB if you live anywhere near a nuclear facility.

 In an urban survival scenario, your need for communication increases.